JoaoPXavier/Project-Dev-JR/README.md

   * UI showing the last searched zip code in real time via MQTT
   * Example: `http://localhost:1880/ui`

-### Screenshots & Flows

-All JSON flow files and images are in the `node-red-project/` folder.

----

 ## Project 2: Logic Programming Test

 ### Exercises: